Bhāskara I

 Bhāskara I (Note: to avoid confusion with the 12th century mathematician Bhāskara II) (c.
-600) was a 7th-century Indian mathematician and astronomer who was the first to write numbers in the Hindu–Arabic decimal system with a circle for the zero, and who gave a unique and remarkable rational approximation of the sine function in his commentary on Aryabhata's work.
-This commentary, Āryabhaṭīyabhāṣya, written in 629, is among the oldest known prose works in Sanskrit on mathematics and astronomy.
+600) was a 7th-century Indian mathematician and astronomer of the classical Siddhānta school of Jyotiṣa (astronomy and applied mathematics—one of the six Vedāngas or auxiliary disciplines of Vedic scholarship).
+He was the first to write numbers in the Hindu–Arabic decimal system with a circle for the zero, and who gave a unique and remarkable rational approximation of the sine function (jyā) in his commentary on Aryabhata's work.
+This commentary, Āryabhaṭīyabhāṣya, written in 629, is among the oldest known prose works in Sanskrit on mathematics and astronomy to be completely extant today.
 He also wrote two astronomical works in the line of Aryabhata's school: the Mahābhāskarīya ("Great Book of Bhāskara") and the Laghubhāskarīya ("Small Book of Bhāskara").

 On 7 June 1979, the Indian Space Research Organisation launched the Bhāskara I satellite, named in honour of the mathematician.

 Biography

 Little is known about Bhāskara's life, except for what can be deduced from his writings.
 He was born in India in the 7th century, and was probably an astronomer.
 Bhāskara I received his astronomical education from his father.

 There are references to places in India in Bhāskara's writings, such as Vallabhi (the capital of the Maitraka dynasty in the 7th century) and Sivarajapura, both of which are in the Saurastra region of the present-day state of Gujarat in India.
 Also mentioned are Bharuch in southern Gujarat, and Thanesar in the eastern Punjab, which was ruled by Harsha.
 Therefore, a reasonable guess would be that Bhāskara was born in Saurastra and later moved to Aśmaka.

 Bhāskara I is considered the most important scholar of Aryabhata's astronomical school.
 He and Brahmagupta are two of the most renowned Indian mathematicians; both made considerable contributions to the study of fractions.